quarkiverse/quarkus-azure-services/integration-tests/azure-cosmos/README.md

 ## Running the sample

 You have different choices to run the sample.
 Make sure you have followed [Preparing the Azure services](#preparing-the-azure-services) to create the required Azure services.
+Select an option and proceed to [Testing the sample](#testing-the-sample).
+For any choice, make sure the environment variable `QUARKUS_AZURE_COSMOS_ENDPOINT` is defined correctly in the environment before starting Quarkus.

 ### Running the sample in development mode